latticelabs/Mitty-deprecated-/docs/quickstart.rst

 * Use `samtools mpileup` to create a VCF file to see if we found all the variants

-*For this exercise we won't use the human chromosome but rather some test data included with the Mitty source distribution in the `examples` directory.*
+*For this exercise we won't use the human chromosome but rather some test data included with the Mitty source distribution in the `examples` directory.
+The commands for the entire example is available under `examples/complete`*

 Adding variants
 ---------------
-The example reference genome has four "chromosomes" let's add SNPs to the first two.
+The example reference genome has four "chromosomes".
+Let's add SNPs to the first two.
 We will need the `denovo` program for this.
 Let's look into what kind of plugins we have available:

 .. command-output::  python ../mitty/denovo.py plugins